rzen1th/arccw-fas2/README.md

 Fesiug - QCI, Akimbo System, Coding, Spawnicons.

-FAS2 Team - Assets.
+FAS2 Team - Original Assets.

 -Extra-

-Killing Floor 2 - Assets.
+Killing Floor 2, Infinity Ward, [...] - Assets.

-Infinity Ward - Assets .

-DICE - Assets.

-[...]

-more on them in the credits file of the mod.
+more on them in the credit file of the mod.

 -Extra-

 feedbacks and bugs report are appreciated, request and suggestions are not.

+weapon "suggestion" = instant block